sbarlabanov/showcar-ui/README.md

 and follow the instructions

 For building on your local machine install all npm packages first.
-Then you can use the gulp command to run the build:

     yarn
-    npm run build
+    yarn run build

 ## How to run locally:

 You can use the gulp default command to run the build locally:

     gulp

+and open `http://localhost:5000` in your browser to see the showcar docs locally.

 ## How to run tests locally: